 3 hours.
 This course is intended to equip the student to work more effectively with couples.
 Attention is given to understanding and assessing the couple as an interacting system; treatment planning; developing and maintaining therapeutic balance; as well as acquiring and practicing specific skills and frameworks for system intervention.
-Prerequisite: MFT 500 Introduction to Marriage and Family Therapy.
+Prerequisite: MFT 500 Introduction to Marriage and Family Therapy or its equivalent and the permission of the instructor.

-MFT 524 Advanced Family Therapy I
+MFT 524 Advanced Family Therapy I 3 hours.

-3 hours.
 A course that concentrates on utilizing the interactional/systemic perspective in counseling with families.
 Attention is given to the acquisition and practice of family therapy skills and procedures, the development of an integrated approach to working with families, in addition to the impact of culture and ethnicity in family counseling.
-Prerequisites: Minimum: MFT 500 Introduction to Marriage and Family Therapy or its equivalent and the professor's permission.
-Also Preferred: MFT 514 Advanced Marriage Therapy I.
+Prerequisites: Minimum: MFT 500 Introduction to Marriage and Family Therapy and MFT 514 Advanced Marriage Therapy I or their equivalent and the permission of the instructor.